UPPMAX/LLM-workshop/docs/day2/rag.md

     1. ![RAG failure reasons](./figures/rag_failures.png)

-???- info "Note on popular Chat UI frameworks"
+???- note "Note on popular Chat UI frameworks"

     If doing basic RAG which can read a few of your documents and can search the web, check out popular LLM chat frameworks with integrated RAG functionality.
     - LMstudio